304 North Cardinal St.

 If you’re practicing longboarding, it’s a good idea to be padded up, even if you don’t think it’s the most fantastic way to do so.
 You need padding if you do more extreme forms of longboarding.

+You need to consider skateboarding safety as your first priority.
 You’ll need safety gear and a secure location at which to learn how to ride your board.

 You can make your experience more enjoyable and progress faster if you keep these two points in mind.
 Protective gear will help you stay safe if you fall off your board.
 At some point, you’re going to fall off your board.
 The ability to fall and to come off of a board properly can also help prevent serious injuries.